Open-EO/openeo.org/documentation/1.0/datacubes.md

 If `n` is larger than 1, the function is called n-ary.
 In practice, this means that the pixel neighbourhood is taken into account to calculate the new pixel value.
 Such neighbourhoods can be of spatial and/or temporal nature.
 A spatial function works on a kernel that weights the surrounding pixels (e.g. smoothing values with nearby observations), a temporal function works on a time series at a certain pixel location (e.g. smoothing values over time).
 Combinations of types to n-dimensional neighbourhoods are also possible.

-In the example below, an example weighted kernel (shown in the middle) is applied to the cube.
+In the example below, an example weighted kernel (shown in the middle) is applied to the cube (via [`apply_kernel`](https://processes.openeo.org/#apply_kernel)).
 To avoid edge effects (affecting pixels on the edge of the image with less neighbours), a padding has been added in the background.

 <figure>
     <img src="./datacubes/dc_apply_kernel.png" alt="Datacube apply spatial kernel">